 Healthcare providers will insert a resectoscope through your urethra.
 A resectoscope is a tube with a small monitor on the end.
 The monitor will show your prostate on a screen for healthcare providers while they do surgery.
 Your bladder may be filled with fluid during surgery.
 Heat that is produced by the resectoscope will be used to remove part, or all, of your prostate.
 Heat will also be used to stop bleeding in the surgery area.
 Fluid will be used to wash away extra tissue and blood.
 The resectoscope will then be removed from your urethra.
 A Foley catheter (tube) will be put through your urethra and into your bladder.
 The catheter drains urine out of your body.

 After your surgery:

 You will be taken to a room to rest.
-Do not get out of bed until caregivers say it is okay.
-When caregivers see that you are okay, you will be taken to your room.
+Do not get out of bed until healthcare providers say it is okay.
+When healthcare providers see that you are okay, you will be taken to your room.

 - Diuretic medicine: You may need diuretic medicine if you do not have enough sodium (salt) in your blood.

 - During surgery, you may bleed more than expected, and need a blood transfusion.
 Your prostate, bladder, or urethra may be damaged.
 After surgery, your urethra or part of your bladder may grow narrow.
 This can make it difficult or painful to urinate.
 You may feel like you need to urinate often, or have trouble controlling when you urinate.
 You may get blood clots in your urine that can block your urethra.

 - After surgery, you may get a urinary tract infection, or an infection in the surgery area.
 You may have trouble getting an erection or ejaculating.
 You may develop TURP syndrome, which can cause dizziness, fatigue, stomach pain, and vomiting.
 If you had a partial resection of the prostate, the part of your prostate that was not removed may grow too large.
 This can cause your signs and symptoms to return, and you may need to have surgery again.